VladGhelbere/True-RPG/README.md

 # True-RPG

 Python Console Game
-Game will play as a simple console rpg.
+Game will play as a console rpg.